h3ndrk/incremental-backup/README.md

 # Incremental Backup in C

 This program is a implementation of an efficient incremental backup solution.
-It stores file informations in a human-readable textfile (called 'index file').
-The backups are stored in tar-archives.
+It stores file informations in a human-readable folder (called 'index').
+The backups can be stored in tar-archives.

 For a full list of options try: